Trauma Informed Care — It’s Not Just a Training

 “It was something that I knew in my mind and my body, but I didn’t have terminology for,” said Taylor.
 “It was really part of a self-discovery journey — alongside a professional journey — of wanting to do more to help others be able to connect with our kiddos and serve them better.”

-That’s when Taylor, the Program and Inclusion Director for Girl Scouts of the Northwestern Great Lakes, came across the Trauma Informed Care Train the Trainer course from Wellpoint Care Network.
+That’s when Taylor, the Program and Inclusion Director for Girl Scouts of the Northwestern Great Lakes, first discovered Wellpoint Care Network’s trauma-informed Train the Trainer Certification course.
 She enjoyed the fact that the Seven Essential Ingredients framework allowed opportunities for dialogue, perspective shift and bringing people together.

-That’s why Taylor has trained more than 100 within the Girl Scouts community — from employees to troop leaders and camp counselors.
+That’s why Taylor has trained more than 100 people so far within the Girl Scouts community — from employees to troop leaders and camp counselors.

 However, Taylor didn’t want to stop there.
 She has also hosted Trauma Informed Care training for many within the medical field.